 In many ways, VPNs and proxies are similar.
 A proxy also acts like a middleman between you and your destination website.

 When using a proxy, your internet traffic gets routed via an intermediary server rather than going directly to the website.
 The server then visits the site on your behalf and forwards you its content.

-Because proxy servers hide your IP address and make it appear as if you’re browsing from another country, you can use a proxy server to unblock a website that is blocked in your location.
+You can therefore use a proxy site to unblock a website that is blocked in your location.
 Just make sure to pick a proxy server based in a country where your desired website is unblocked.

 When you browse with a proxy, you never actually visit the website yourself.
 The proxy visits the site on your behalf and forwards you its content.
 You can’t get blocked because you never actually connect to the banned IP or URL.
 It’s that simple.